lulzyyy/lulzyOgar/README.md

 ### Node.js Version
 I recommend using version 4.4.5 of Node.js, it's well tested, stable etc. If you have older version, then update it.

+### Problems
+If you have problems with running your sever, post it in Issues section https://github.com/lulzyyy/lulzyOgar/issues

 ## Obtaining and Using

 First, you need Node.js.